 Luo Xun’s anti-theft door had not changed even when the landlord had been replaced.
 Before the apocalypse, Luo Xun had counted the number of building occupants.
 Excluding furnished homes without inhabitants, there were only 5 occupied homes not including Luo Xun.
 Two were being furnished by workers.

 Luo Xun cautiously ascended one floor at a time then jerked up the crossbow when he reached the 15th floor.
 There was someone there!

 A man fell from the stairs towards him, he seemed to have fainted while climbing.
 From behind, it seemed like the man was not breathing.

-Luo Xun strafed to the corner of the platform and aimed the crossbow at the brain.
+Luo Xun moved sideways towards the corner of the platform and aimed the crossbow at the brain.
 His memory was not the best but he at least remembered recent events.
 The building had five others, he killed three zombies in the corridor and the remainder had long since gone downstairs to wander.

 Killed 3, one on the 5th floor, one on the 3rd floor, the last had been killed nearby.
 He had not killed any zombies in this floor stairwell!

 Last night a car had appeared in the area, he must be one of those people.
 Luo Xun was not sure why he was here alone though, there was no parking under the building.
 He must have been separated from his companions after entering the area.

 Now the man was on the ground, injured and on the brink of death!